-I’m glad you asked!
 Like any other sport, crossfit, weightlifting or strongman can be dangerous for sure.
-I firmly believe that if people train, eat and recover properly they can achieve top levels of performance and avoid common pitfalls such as injury.
-You are getting yourself involved in a sport where there is definitely risk involved, but these risks can be minimized.
-I've made some stupid training decisions in the past that have led to some pretty significant chronic injuries that I've been able to turn around with smarter decisions and better lifestyle choices.
+I firmly believe that if people train, eat and recover properly they can achieve top levels of performance and avoid most injuries.
+I've made some stupid training decisions in the past leading to injury that I've been able to turn around with smarter training decisions and better lifestyle choices.
 Since then I've prioritized technique and injury prevention in my training and I urge everyone else to do so as well.

 I also believe there is currently a large disconnect between health care professionals (Doctors, Physical Therapists, Chiropractors) and athletes.
 In many cases they don't understand the nuances behind their patient's fitness goals or sports in order to give their patients the best care.
 On top of that many healthcare professionals don't understand their patient's passion and desire for their sport simply because they've never shared the passion that is associated with high levels of athletic competition.

 These sports drive you and me and give us a strong sense of identity and pride.
 I'm an athlete and I'm on your side.
 I'm here to link the gap between knowledge and application from healthcare professional to athlete.
 Instead of telling people to stop doing what they love, let's try and learn how to get you back into the game and keep healthy.
 Sound like a plan?

 Some of Dan's Professional Achievements: